mczgalor/masterDS/README.md

 # master Data Science
 Projects from the Data Science Master course 17-18.
 The memories and comments inside programs are in Spanish.

-1) Subject: Distributed system I : mapper and reducer to read tweeter json file and, with a positive and negative word dictionary file, (AFINN-111.txt), explore the "happiness" of USA different states.
+1) Subject: Distributed system I.

+Mapper and reducer to read tweeter json file and, with a positive and negative word dictionary file, (AFINN-111.txt), explore the "happiness" of USA different states.
 All project with D. Córdoba Ruiz, using a MRjob program and a set of mapper and reducer programs.

 mapper= tweetsent_mapper.py